 spectacular mountainous regions of Taiwan.

 Afternoon walk in the Alishan Forest Park.
-Stay 1

-night at Alishan House (or similar).
+Overnight at Alishan House.
 (B, D)

 Optional early morning ride on the Alishan

 Forest Railway to see the sunrise (weather

 permitting) from the summit of Mount Alishan.
 After breakfast, drive to Tainan and visit the

 proceed to Fo Guang Shan, the largest Buddhist